 Eudicots is the biggest clade, with it containing over 210 families.
 Coincidentally, Eudicots contains most of the families that I am aware of.

 Though a lot of trees, their genera, and families have common names, it is the scientific names and grouping that highlights the differences.
 As an example, the horse chestnut is not in the chestnut family at all.

-During the research I tried to find out how many genera where in each family and how many species where within each genus.
+During the research, I tried to find out how many genera were in each family and how many species were within each genus.

 Moreover, differences are exaggerated by two factors.

-First with modern cultivation and cross pollinating ding new species have been breed.
+First, with modern cultivation and cross pollinating, new species have been bred.